todar/friday-night-update/songs/victory-in-jesus.md

 ---
 title: Victory In Jesus
 artist: Eugene M. Bartlett
-copyright: 1967 Albert E. Brumley And Sons
+copyright: 1967 Albert E. Brumley and Sons
 ---
 I heard an old, old story
 How a Savior came from glory
 How He gave His life on Calvary